Adding a gate to an existing wood fence

 After settling and living at my second house for a couple of months, spring was rapidly approaching, for me, that meant answering the following question: wood or rock mulch around the house?

-As you may have read before, when I decided to buy this house, I knew what I was getting into, I knew about everything that needed to be taken care of for it to look the way I wanted.
-It had lots of potential, but it also needed lots of work, yes, they were mostly cosmetic upgrades, but it was work nonetheless.
+As you may have read before, when I decided to buy this house, I knew what I was getting into.
+I knew about everything that needed to be taken care of for it to look the way I wanted.
+It had potential, but it also needed a lot of work, yes, they were mostly cosmetic upgrades, but it was work nonetheless.

 My new backyard!